lnx66/agents-for-openbb/README.md

 - [Reasoning Steps / Status Updates](#reasoning-steps--status-updates)
 - [Citations](#citations)

-If you're looking to get started quickly, we suggest running one of the example agents included as part of this repository, and adding it as a custom copilot to the OpenBB Workspace (each example copilot includes instructions on how to run them).
-Cloning and modifying an example copilot is a great way get started building a custom agent.
+For a quick start, run one of the included example agents and add it as a custom copilot to OpenBB Workspace (instructions included with each example).
+Cloning and modifying an existing example is the fastest way to build your own custom agent.

 ## Introduction